Quest for CMB spectral distortions to probe the scalar-induced gravitational wave background interpretation of pulsar timing array data

-{\bf Conclusions.} Motivated by the recent detection of an SGWB by PTA experiments, and its possible scalar-induced nature~\cite{NANOGrav:2023gor,Reardon:2023gzh,EPTA:2023fyk,Xu:2023wog,NANOGrav:2023hvm, EPTA:2023xxk}, we investigated how future measurements of CMB SDs could probe the dissipation into acoustic waves ot these scalar perturbations producing the SGWB.
+{\bf Conclusions.} Motivated by the recent detection of an SGWB by PTA experiments, and its possible scalar-induced nature~\cite{NANOGrav:2023gor,Reardon:2023gzh,EPTA:2023fyk,Xu:2023wog,NANOGrav:2023hvm, EPTA:2023xxk}, we investigated how future measurements of CMB SDs could probe the dissipation into acoustic waves of these scalar perturbations producing the SGWB.
 We found that the parameter space consistent with PTA observations spans several orders of magnitude in $\mu$-type and $y$-type SD signals, with both small and large amplitudes.
-While COBE FIRAS data contribute minimally to the constraints within this range, future experiments as PIXIE hold great promise for probing this uncharted territory, especially when combined with PTA.
+While COBE FIRAS data contribute minimally to the constraints within this range, future experiments such as PIXIE hold great promise for probing this uncharted territory, especially when combined with PTA data.
 Furthermore, we showed that an experiment like PIXIE will be able to bridge between the scales tested by CMB anisotropies and PTA, probing corners of the parameter space not accessible to either of them and thus a unique target of future SD experiments.
-Note also that our results are somewhat conservative, since more sensitive concepts than PIXIE have been proposed as future space experiments for CMB SDs \cite{Chluba:2019nxa}.
+Note also that our results are somewhat conservative since more sensitive concepts than PIXIE have been proposed as future space experiments for CMB SDs.
+An experiment such as Super-Pixie would achieve far better errors $\sigma(y)\simeq1.6\times10^{-9}$ and $\sigma(\mu)\simeq7.7\times10^{-9}$ even after foregrounds marginalization, and the sensitivity of ESA Voyage 2050 concept would be up to 5 times better than Super-PIXIE~\cite{Chluba:2019nxa}.
+These advancements would enable more stringent constraints than those presented in this paper, allowing SDs tests of models such as our {\em Case 1}.